The World of Scales, Intervals, The Circle of Fifths, and Diatonic Chords

 whole - half - whole - whole - half - whole - whole

-*There are several types (modes) of minor that follow different interval formulas.
-Furthermore, I chose to explain natural minor in this introduction because it is the simplest mode of minor.
-Notice its formula is the same as major except it starts on the 6th step.
+*Several types (modes) of minors follow different interval formulas.
+Furthermore, I chose to explain natural minor in this introduction because it is the simplest minor mode.
+Notice its Formula is the same as that of major, except it starts on the 6th step.

 An interval is a distance between notes.
-It can be measured in half-steps or by scale degree (1 through 7) and is often given a name based on the quality of the sound.
-All things considered, the most basic interval is called an octave.
+It can be measured in half-steps or by scale degree (1 through 7) and is often given a name based on sound quality.
+The most basic interval is called an octave.
 It describes a doubling in frequency and is the first interval in the Harmonic Series.
 Here are some other intervals….

 - Perfect 5th: 7 half-steps